 Indexed access

-A tuple can be accessed using index numbers like [0]
+We can access a tuple using index numbers like [0] and [1]:

 >>> my_mixed_tuple[0]